Skip to content

 Prepare your power

 Powering your robot, and your Raspberry Pi, can be achieved in a variety of different ways.
 We hope to soon have a quick guide to the different methods we see at Pi Wars and their advantages and disadvantages.
-In the meantime, if you’re curious about LiPo batteries, what they can do and how to handle them, take a look at this article by past Pi Wars competitor and robotics expert Tom Oinn.
+In the meantime, here’s a page with our battery safety guidelines for competition days.

 Programming your robot

-Once you’ve assembled your robot, you will want to program it to receive remote control commands and to make it move autonomously.
+For Pi Wars, you will want to explore both Remote Control and Autonomous movement.
+Once you’ve assembled your robot, software is the next step.
 Here are some of the libraries and utilities that can be used in robotics: GPIO Zero, GUI Zero, Approxeng.input, CWIID (for Bluetooth control from a Wii controller – this may not work on newer Pis, though).

 Additional reading and watching